-On March 29, 2012, United Services Automobile Association ("USAA") filed a complaint in the U.S. District Court for the Western District of Texas San Antonio Division against the Company seeking, among other things, a declaratory judgment that USAA does not infringe certain patents of the Company relating to Mobile Deposit and that such patents are not enforceable against USAA.
-In addition, USAA alleges that it disclosed confidential information to the Company and that the Company used such information in its patents and Mobile Deposit® product in an unspecified manner.
+On March 29, 2012, United Services Automobile Association ("USAA") filed a complaint in the U.S. District Court for the Western District of Texas San Antonio Division against the Company seeking, among other things, a declaratory judgment that USAA does not infringe certain of the Company's patents relating to Mobile Deposit[®], and that such patents are not enforceable against USAA.
+In addition, USAA alleges that it disclosed confidential information to the Company and that the Company used such information in its patents and Mobile Deposit[®] product in an unspecified manner.
 USAA seeks damages and injunctive relief.
 USAA subsequently amended its pleadings to assert a claim for false advertising and reverse palming off under the Lanham Act, and to seek reimbursement under the parties' license agreement.

-On April 12, 2012, the Company filed a lawsuit against USAA in the U.S. District Court for the District of Delaware, alleging that USAA infringes five of the Company's patents relating to image capture on mobile devices, breached the parties' license agreement by using the Company's products beyond the scope of the agreed-upon license terms and breached the parties' license agreement by disclosing confidential pricing and other confidential information for a Company legacy product installation in the lawsuit USAA filed in Texas.
+On April 12, 2012, the Company filed a lawsuit against USAA in the U.S. District Court for the District of Delaware, alleging that USAA infringes five of the Company's patents relating to image capture on mobile devices, breached the parties' license agreement by using the Company's products beyond the scope of the agreed-upon license terms and breached the parties' license agreement by disclosing confidential pricing and other confidential information for the Company's legacy product installation in the lawsuit USAA filed in Texas.

-The courts consolidated the foregoing cases in the U.S. District Court for the Western District of Texas, and on November 19, 2012, the Company answered USAA's various claims and counterclaims, moved to dismiss USAA's Lanham Act cause of action, and filed a counterclaim against USAA for violation of the Lanham Act.
+The courts consolidated the foregoing cases in the U.S. District Court for the Western District of Texas, and on November 19, 2012, the Company answered USAA's various claims and counterclaims, moved to dismiss USAA's Lanham Act cause of action and filed a counterclaim against USAA for violation of the Lanham Act.
+On February 15, 2013, the court granted the Company's motion and dismissed USAA's Lanham Act claim.

-The Company believes that USAA's claims are without merit and intends to vigorously defend against those claims and pursue its claims against USAA.
+The Company believes USAA's claims are without merit and intends to vigorously defend against those claims and pursue its claims against USAA.
 The Company does not believe that the results of USAA's claims will have a material adverse effect on its financial condition or results of operations.